solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 examines their bitmasks, and sums the stake supporting each feature-gate to determine which feature gates meet the desired threshold of supported stake.

-For the initial implementation, the threshold will be hard-coded to 95% of stake, but future iterations on the Feature Program could allow feature key-holders to set a custom threshold for each feature gate (including 0%, ie. –yolo).
+For the initial implementation, the threshold shall be hard-coded to 95% of stake, but future iterations on the Feature Program could allow feature key-holders to set a custom threshold for each feature gate (including 0%, ie. –yolo).